 With tips on how to apply each lesson in your life.

 I love quotes.
 If you’ve been around Speaking Bipolar for any time or follow me on social media, you know I share inspirational quotes often.
-I have notebooks and spreadsheets full of them.
+I have notebooks and spreadsheets full of inspirational quotes for living with bipolar disorder.

 Why?
 Because bipolar life is hard.
 Many days, you can’t read a long post.
 You can’t listen to a story or directions on how to improve.
 You need something short and simple, and inspirational quotes do the job every time.